MicrosoftDocs/powerbi-docs/powerbi-docs/fundamentals/fabric-getting-started.md

 - Before you start, if you aren't signed up yet, [sign up for a free trial](service-self-service-signup-for-power-bi.md).
 - Create a [new workspace](../collaborate-share/service-create-the-new-workspaces.md) and assign a Fabric capacity.
      - An existing workspace can also be used, although we recommend using a nonproduction workspace for simplicity of the tutorial.
-- Download the Power Query template file that contains sample queries for [Conotoso](NEED TO UPDATE LINK) data.
+- Download the Power Query template file that contains sample queries for Contoso data.

 ## Create a lakehouse to store data